Auto Enrolment Software

 Minimum contributions will undergo a further increase on the 6th April 2019, with the total minimum contribution increasing from 5% to 8%, representing a 3% employer and 5% employee contribution.

 If you are using another payroll software package, it is possible to migrate your year-to-date data into BrightPay.
 BrightPay allows you to begin using the software from three different periods within the year, i.e. start at the beginning of the tax year, start part-way in the tax year or continue part-way in the tax year.
 If you are migrating mid tax year, the option to continue part-way will allow you to import a CSV file with employee year-to-date cumulative figures.

 The Pensions Regulator (TPR) has confirmed that BPT will not cater for the automatic enrolment duties.
 TPR will release a basic AE toolkit that allows users to download a spreadsheet where they can manually process assessments and contribution calculations each pay period.
 The Regulator advises BPT users to avail of free or low cost payroll software to automate the AE process and avoid non-compliance fines.
 Without appropriate software BPT users are at risk of not accurately assessing their employees or incorrectly calculating contributions.
 Find out more here

 Do you want to take a closer look?
 A quick 20 minute online demo will illustrate just how easy auto enrolment can be within BrightPay.
 We can setup a sample company and take you step-by-step through the entire process, including entering staging date, pension set up, employee assessment, communications, opt-outs and postponement.

-Watch our video to see just how easy it is to take care of payroll and automatic enrolment.
+to see just how easy it is to take care of payroll and automatic enrolment.